csesock/uss-dat-file-tool/README.md

 Future improvements include:
 - [ ] Modifying download files safely from the command line
 - [ ] Standalone scripts for each operation included
+- [ ] Dependency-free graphical user interface for the tool

 ## Dependencies